adibender/elra-biostats/README.md

 example, thus most code is hard coded (including functions in `elrapack`) and will not be of much use for general settings.

 - We currently develop an R package that facilitates working with PAMMs, including data preparation, visualization, etc..
-There are also a lot of vignettes with application examples: [pammtools](!http://github.com/adibender/pammtools)
+There are also a lot of vignettes with application examples: http://github.com/adibender/pammtools

 ### Folder structure
 - **`data`**: Raw data for the application example (after initial import from SAS and minor preprocessing)
 - **`dataGenerationScripts`**: Contains scripts for (further) data preprocessing.
-Creates folder **`dataCurrent`** and **`dataCurrentHosp`** (storing data for main and sensitivity analysis, respectively).
+Creates folder **`dataCurrent`** and **`dataCurrentHosp`** (storing data for main and sensitivity an analysis, respectively).
 Run `dataImportFromSAStoCleaned.R` to process all data processing steps
 - **`elrapack`**: A minimal R-package containing helper functions for data preparation/evaluation and simulation.
 This package is not meant to be broadly used, but rather a convenience package for storing helper functions (will be installed locally at the beginning of the `rerun-analyses.R` script).